icgc-dcc/dcc-docs/docs/cloud/repositories.md

 Once your DACO access application is completed and approved, your email will become associated with an OpenID, and you will be granted access to the ICGC controlled access datasets available through the EBI’s EGA repository and ICGC Data Portal.

 ### eRA Commons
 Many of the repositories that participate in the ICGC program require an account with the [electronic Research Administration](https://public.era.nih.gov/commons/commonsInit.do) as a fist step in access authentication process.
+The eRA functions as the authentication layer.
 If your organization has not used the eRA commons before you will need to [register your organization.](https://era.nih.gov/commons/faq_commons.cfm#II1) This process will need your organization's signing offcial to participate.

 Support for the eRA may be reached at <http://grants.nih.gov/support>.